magicasaservice/vue-equipment/packages/plugins/MagicPie/index.md

 ### Props

-The modal comes with a simple set of props.
+The pie comes with a simple set of props.
 Only the id is required.

 <ProseTable
   :columns="[